ArcadeMode/TypeShim/README.md

 ```
 </details>

-## Feature: Enriched Type support
+## <a name="enriched-type-support"></a> Feature: Enriched Type support

-TypeShim adds functionality to bring your classes over the interop boundary, as TypeScript interfaces with matching signatures.
-It also brings all [types marshalled by .NET](https://learn.microsoft.com/en-us/aspnet/core/client-side/dotnet-interop/?view=aspnetcore-10.0#type-mappings) to TypeScript.
+TypeShim brings all [types marshalled by .NET](https://learn.microsoft.com/en-us/aspnet/core/client-side/dotnet-interop/?view=aspnetcore-10.0#type-mappings) to TypeScript.
 This work is largely completed, but some types are still on the roadmap for support.
 Support for generics is limited to `Task` and `[]`.

-Every supported type can be used in methods as return and parameter types.
-When properties get support, they will inherit the existing supported types automatically.
+Every supported type can be used in methods as return and parameter types, they are also supported as property types.

 TypeShim aims to broaden its type support by building on top of the .NET Marshalled types. i.e. `Enum` and `IEnumerable` could be supported by leveraging existing `Int32` and `[]` marshalling combined with some generated shimming code.
+Natively `Task<int[]>` is not supported, leaving the developer to fix this on their own, this is also on the TypeShim roadmap to be converted automatically into marshallable types.

 | TypeShim Shimmed Type | Mapped Type | Support | Note |
 |----------------------|-------------|--------|------|